 The Adventure Castle is a massive adventure play park.
 It’s an excellent place for a picnic and let kids burn off some energy.

 There are lots of towers, slides, bridges, and also a few different things that you don’t often see in play parks.

 Not all equipment is suitable for all ages, so Longleat has labelled items with different animals.
 You may need to tell your child that they can only go on things that have a ‘monkey’ sign for example.

 Don’t underestimate the size of this place.
 It’s a massive area enclosed by a large wooden wall – about the size of a real walled castle.

 This was a new ‘Steve Backshall‘ activity, based on the great Deadly 60 programmes, but probably for copyright/licensing reasons, they’ve slightly modified the logo (the 6 has been changed in the skull), and just called it ‘Deadly’….but branding aside, this is an interactive Deadly 60 game.
 Deadly 60 has been great at getting kids interested in the wildlife, so good to see it here.

 You can play the Deadly Challenge as a family team or individually.
 (We chose the family option).

 There are challenges that Steve Backshall sets you, where you have to find different animals in different zones, such as the agility or venom zone.
-The animals aren’t real; instead you swipe a barcode at kiosks scattered around the challenge area.
-There many be additional tasks that Steve sets you, such as climbing a wall or moving quickly through a large spider web.
+The animals aren’t real; instead, you swipe a barcode at kiosks scattered around the challenge area.
+There may be additional tasks that Steve sets you, such as climbing a wall or moving quickly through a large spider web.